-Female genital mutilation (FGM): professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
+• Female genital mutilation (FGM): professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
-Victims of FGM are likely to come from a community that is known to practise FGM.
+Statistically, victims of FGM are more likely to come from a community that is known to practise FGM, but it is vital that staff are watchful for the key indicators regardless of the pupil's background.
 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
 Warning signs that FGM may be about to take place, or may have already taken place, can be found on pages 11-12 of the Multi-Agency Practice Guidelines.
 Staff should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
 From October 2015 every adult who is concerned about a child who may be at risk of FGM has an obligation to report this (see Appendix).